Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Results

 In Fig.~\ref{ternary3}, we further generalize our analysis to include two active-sterile mass splittings nonzero (but equal).
 Even in this case, the distinction between the standard and pseudo-Dirac cases, as well as between the different $\delta m_i^2$ pairs, can be made for a known initial flavor ratio.
 Of course, if the initial flavor composition is not known precisely, it becomes more difficult to distinguish the pseudo-Dirac case, as shown in the lower right panels of Figs.~\ref{ternary2} and \ref{ternary3}.

 Finally, when we have all three mass splittings nonzero and equal, their effect on the flavor ratio cancels out and there is no longer any difference with the standard case.
+However, we would still have reduction of the flux due to oscillation to sterile neutrinos, if the oscillation length is comparable to the distance traveled by the neutrinos, as this would produce oscillatory behavior in the energy spectrum of the neutrino flux.
+Thus, for certain range of mass splitting this reduction in flux can be energy dependent and therefore distinguishable from the standard case even without knowledge of the normalization of the initial flux.